txsheng0609/SC1015_SC9_T7_DiabetesDataset/README.md

 - Splitted dataset into 80% for training and 20% for testing
 - Normalisation not required since the dataset from Kaggle has been normalised
 ### 3. Exploratary Data Analysis
 Univariate
-- Explored the distrribution of each variables Multivariate
+- Explored the distribution of each variables

+Multivariate
-- Explored relationship of each variables vs `diabetes`
+- Explored relationship of each variables vs `Diabetes`
 - Removed outliers based on `BMI`
 ### 4. Model Training
 The following supervised classification machine learning models were trained on the train dataset: